aliyun/terraform-provider-alicloud/website/docs/r/elasticsearch.html.markdown

 * `tags` - (Optional, Available in v1.73.0+) A mapping of tags to assign to the resource.
   - key: It can be up to 128 characters in length.
 It cannot begin with "aliyun", "acs:".
 It cannot contain "http://" and "https://".
 It cannot be a null string.
   - value: It can be up to 128 characters in length.
 It cannot contain "http://" and "https://".
 It can be a null string.
+* `resource_group_id` - (Optional, ForceNew, Computed Available in v1.86.0+) The Id of resource group which the Elasticsearch instance belongs.

 ### Timeouts